Updated: Jun 20

 About the author:

 LeeAnn Miley is the President and Executive Director of The Sovereign Stylist.
-Her personal experiences as a stylist and salon owner in central Nebraska, led her to educate stylists and salon owners on the legalities surrounding worker classification.
+Her personal experiences as a stylist and salon owner in central Nebraska, led her to educate fellow beauty professionals on the legalities and business aspects surrounding the salon industry.
 LeeAnn’s blogs are typically focused on the rights of beauty industry professionals and general business practices.
 LeeAnn believes that laws and business are powerful entities when one has knowledge of them.
-She has dedicated herself to spreading knowledge to the industry she loves.
+She has dedicated herself to spreading knowledge to the industry she loves!

 Why Is It Important to Set Boundaries With Clients?

 As a beauty professional, whether a suite owner, booth renter, or employee, it is essential to know how to hold your own.
 There is a happy medium between being a pushover and ensuring your clients will book again in 6 weeks, which can be hard to find.
 Sometimes stylists allow problematic behavior to continue for fear of upsetting or losing the client.
 Unfortunately, this precedent can lead to more significant problems.